 - providing direct assistance to faculty, staff, and other individuals through a comprehensive, centralized resource unit (Financial Services & Solutions, or FSS@cu.edu).

 Section Roles and Responsibilities: What Our Teams Do

 Through the Accounting Services section:

 - Develop and prepare external financial reports and State interfaces for the University.

 - Serve as the liaison for the University with external audit agencies by acting as the administrative contact point for the independent auditors' fiscal examinations and preparing or gathering all necessary workpapers.

-- Give professional/technical support in the areas of recording, classifying, reconciling, and correcting financial transactions and usage of ChartFields.
+- Give professional/technical support in the areas of recording, classifying, reconciling, and correcting financial transactions and in the use of ChartFields.

 - Prepare the University of Colorado tax filings and develop and interpret University tax policies and practices.